Summery mango peach pie or pies with a classic buttery shortcrust and made with only 6 ingredients. Quick, easy and they happen to be vegan!

 If I could capture Summer in an easy elegant dessert, it'd be these mango peach pies!
 They were so delicious that I honestly didn't want to share them with anyone.

-This recipe is great for using those those end of Summer fruits.
+This recipe is great for using those those end of Summer fruits (or I also have a fab recipe for an easy vegan peach crisp which is oil free).
 And you can also these smaller pies into one larger mango peach pie!

 6 basic ingredients to make these mango peach pies